 CECCS full-time students!
 Create a product that shows how grit and/or growth mindset has been applied in your personal life.

-Mission: To encourage students to display Grit and a Growth Mindset by funding the Colorado Early Colleges Growth Fund with specific funding for students.
+Mission: to encourage students to display Grit and a Growth Mindset by funding the Colorado Early Colleges President’s Award Scholarship for CECCS graduates

-- Growth Fund Scholarship winners will be allowed access to excess awarded funds after graduation.
-The funds must be used exclusively for college tuition, minimally for books, and not for computers.
+- President’s Award Scholarship winners will be allowed access to awarded funds after graduation.
+The funds must be used exclusively for college tuition, books, or required course or career materials.
 Students must turn in their bills for reimbursement.

 - Scholarship funds will remain with the winner and may not be transferred to any other individual.

 - In order to be eligible for this scholarship, students must: